top of page

 Civil Marriage Laws

 The North Carolina marriage laws are outdated and in need of an overhaul.
 Drew advocates for broadening access to civil marriage ceremonies in North Carolina.
 Currently, State law allows two types of marriage ceremonies: religious and civil.
 In a civil ceremony, NC statutes narrowly define that only magistrate judges can perform civil ceremonies.
-Because magistrate judges have many other duties, they only have time to perform weddings in the courthouse a couple of times per weekday in Buncombe County.
-Many couples opt for an officiant who obtains their title online.
-However, recent court cases have challenged the legitimacy of marriages performed by some online officiants.
+Because the civil magistrate has many other duties, they only allow schedule time to perform weddings in the courthouse one day per weekday in Buncombe County.

 Couples shouldn't have to question the legitimacy of their marriage because they wanted to take their vows in front of their friends and family, outside of courthouse hours, or outside of a religious institution.
 Drew will continue to work with the ACLU to protect freedom of religion and bring North Carolina marriage laws into the 21st century.